‘The Lord said to him, ‘Go back the way you came, and go to the Desert of Damascus.’

-Looking back over the year, what have been the good things, the gifts, the blessings?
-Take time to reflect back over the past year in thanksgiving.
+Looking back over the past year, what have been some of the good things, the gifts, the blessings?
+Take time to reflect back over the year with thanksgiving.
 What are you thankful for?
 Ask God to show you the gifts of the year.
 Let this exercise stir your heart to give thanks to God as you seek out to bring to mind all the good that God has done

-As you look back over the year, what attitudes & actions have maybe crept into your life and your soul that are not helpful in your relationship with God, with yourself, with others, with the world?
+As you look back, what attitudes & actions have maybe crept into your life and your soul that are not helpful in your relationship with God, with yourself, with others, with the world?

 Be reassured and bolstered by the good news of 1 John 1:9 ‘If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.’

-As you turn your attention towards the New Year ask the Holy Spirit how & where he wants to renew your life.
-Are there simple Spirit -filled ways in which you can realign the pattern of your life with the way of Jesus?
+As you turn your attention towards the New Year and all the God has in store for you, ask the Holy Spirit how & where He wants to renew your life.
+Are there simple Spirit-filled ways in which you can realign the pattern of your life with the way of Jesus?